 - Aroma: Full bodied and fresh, reveals aromas of mango, pineapple, lemon shades, mineral notes and nuances of graphite

-- Gastronomy: The wine is perfect as an aperitif, and is the perfect accompaniment for fish dishes, seafood, shellfish, crustaceans noble – lobster, crayfish
+- Gastronomy: The wine is perfect as an aperitif, and is the perfect accompaniment for fish dishes, seafood, shellfish, lobster and crayfish

 - Interesting Facts: Wine “Chateau La Mission Haut-Brion” Blanc made from grapes Semillon and Sauvignon Blanc.
-Then the wine is aged for a year in oak barrels, of which 40-50% – new.
-The annual output of wine “Chateau La Misson O-Brion” Blanc is only 500-700 bottles
+Then the wine is aged for a year in oak barrels.
+The annual output of wine “Chateau La Misson O Brion” Blanc is only 500 to 700 bottles

-Kirill was not a man of too many words, he picked two unopened bottles of the ice-cold champagne and two flutes and placed them carefully into a specially designed drinks container, he needed a cigarette.
-He ate a few more mouthfuls of the sensational caviar and washed them down with a flute of the Chateau La Mission, a combination made in heaven.
-Picking up the container he headed for the elevator, a few minutes more and he would be wearing a thick coat from his suite and smoking several cigarettes on the rooftop with Hugo who also enjoyed the finer things in life, hence the two glasses.
+Kirill was not a man of too many words, he picked two unopened bottles of the ice-cold champagne and two flutes and placed them carefully into a specially designed drinks container.
+He then ate a few more mouthfuls of the sensational caviar and washed them down with a flute of the Chateau La Mission which was a combination made in heaven.
+He needed a cigarette and picked up the container and headed for the elevator.
+A few minutes more and he would be wearing a thick coat from his suite and smoking several cigarettes on the rooftop with Hugo who also enjoyed the finer things in life, hence the two glasses.